telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 A column filter adds a condition to your active filter (from the **Filters** toolbar option).
 If no active filter is present, applying a column filter adds a condition in the **Default** filter (which, in turn, automatically activates).

 When you clear a column filter, it automatically deletes its condition from the active filter.
-The column filter removes its condition from the **Default** filter if no active filter is present.
+If no active filter exists, the column filter removes its condition from the **Default** filter.

 ## Using Alternative Capturing Modes

 Fiddler Everywhere provides multiple capturing modes, with the system capturing mode being the most "invasive" as it will capture all traffic that goes through the operating system.
 You can limit the amount of captured traffic by using options like the [independent browser capturing mode]({%slug capture-browser-traffic%}) or the [terminal capturing mode]({%slug capture-terminal-traffic%}).
-These options ensure that only traffic from the sandboxed instances is output in the sessions grid.
+These options ensure only traffic from the sandboxed instances is output in the sessions grid.
 All additional columns and advanced filters are still applicable.

 ## Bypassing the Proxy